Why the AR-15?

 Aero Precision —

-For those times when you just want to build your own AR-15, because screw the man, you really cannot go wrong with Aero Precision.
-I’m getting ready to start collecting parts to build another one, and I’m going to be using an Aero Precision upper and lower.
+For those times when you just want to build your own AR-15, because screw the man, you really cannot go wrong with Aero Precision (that goes to their page) I’m getting ready to start collecting parts to build another one, and I’m going to be using an Aero Precision upper and lower.
 For the price, this is one of the best companies out there.
 Aero Precision is usually the lowest I’d go, with lower receivers starting in the $90 range, and often times found cheaper than that with sales.

 Seekins Precision —